viscid-hub/Viscid/doc/plot_options.rst

-nolabels    [bool]            Skip applying labels to x/y/cbar axes xlabel      str               Specific label for the x axis ylabel      str               Specific label for the y axis show        [bool]            Call :py:func:`pyplot.show` before returning
+nolabels    [bool]            Skip applying labels to x/y/cbar axes xlabel      str               Specific label for the x axis ylabel      str               Specific label for the y axis majorfmt    ticker.Formatter  Formatter for major axes (x and y) minorfmt    ticker.Formatter  Formatter for minor axes (x and y) majorloc    ticker.Locator    Locator for major axes (x and y) minorloc    ticker.Locator    Locator for minor axes (x and y) show        [bool]            Call :py:func:`pyplot.show` before returning
 ==========  ===============   ==================================================

 .. note::
-  When using lin, if vmin == 0 and vmax is not given, the scale will be symetric about 0.
-This is a shorthand for the symetric keyword argument.
+  When using lin, if vmin == 0 and vmax is not given, the scale will be symmetric about 0.
+This is a shorthand for the symmetric keyword argument.

 2-D Plots